Linn County, Kansas

-Linn County (county code LN) is a county located in east-central Kansas and is part of the Kansas City metropolitan area.
+Linn County is a county in the U.S. state of Kansas, located along the eastern edge of Kansas, and is part of the Kansas City metropolitan area.
+Its county seat is Mound City, and its most populous city is Pleasanton.
 As of the 2020 census, the county population was 9,591.
-Its county seat is Mound City, and its most populous city is Pleasanton.
-The county was named for Lewis F. Linn, a U.S. Senator from Missouri.
+The county was named for Lewis Linn, a U.S. Senator from Missouri.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 Explorers in the early 19th century came across abandoned mining sites along a creek south of the Marais des Cygnes river.
-The background of these early miners remains a mystery; but, it inspired early residents of the region to name this waterway "Mine Creek."
+The background of these early miners remains a mystery; but it inspired early residents of the region to name this waterway "Mine Creek."